By Nicholas Spiller

 Robin was a troublemaker as a child and repeatedly had to be removed from his classes at school.
 His parents were both artists and divorced early on in Robin’s childhood.
 Raised by his father, Robin van Persie could not see the beauty in art but found himself intrigued in the beauty of soccer.
 He has expressed his love for creativity when he said, “I think football is where my creativity comes out.”

-There is no better exmaple of Robin van Persie creativity on the ball than in this goal he scored versus Inter Milan, where he sweeps the ball to his right foot to hammer it home.
-For van Persie though, this is just one of the over 100 goals he’s score for Arsenal:
+There is no better example of Robin van Persie creativity on the ball than in this goal he scored versus Inter Milan, where he sweeps the ball to his right foot to hammer it home.
+For van Persie though, this is just one of the over 100 goals he’s score for Arsenal.

 Van Persie is a product of the Feyenoord youth system in the Netherlands.
 He made his debut at age 17 and quickly fit into the team.
 He scored 15 goals for the club and even helped the team to a 2002 UEFA Cup Championship.
 Unfortunately, his bad behavior continued to haunt his professional development as the manager, Bert van Marwijk, banished him to the reserves side.
 He was able to make several first team appearances through the following season but the decision was made to sell him elsewhere.